SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 product of that effort.
 It supports the WebDriver API and underlying technology, along with also supporting the Selenium 1.0 technology underneath the WebDriver API for maximum flexibility in developing web-app tests.
-In addition, Selenium 2.0 still supports the Selenium 1.0 Sel-RC interface for backwards compatability.
+In addition, Selenium 2.0 still supports the Selenium 1.0 Selenium-RC interface for backwards compatability.

 Selenium-RC (Remote Control)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In addition to Selenium-WebDriver, Selenium-RC also allows the QA engineer to use a programming language for developing test logic.
 For instance, if the application under
 tests.
-An advantaget to using Sel-RC though, is that the browser can be run on a remote
+An advantaget to using Selenium-RC though, is that the browser can be run on a remote
 machine from where the tests are running.
 This allows the tests to run on
 remote virtual machines that support different browsers and runtime environments.